abraham-saindou/abraham-saindou/README.md

-                                                <h1>### Hi, I'm Abraham Saindou 👋</h1>
+<div class="title"><h1>Hi, I'm Abraham Saindou 👋</h1></div>

-About me : I'm a 26-years-old French student from La Plateforme_ in Marseille.
+<p class = "para">About me : I'm a 26-years-old French student from La Plateforme_ in Marseille.
 I would like to become a Software Developer.
-In my repository you may find projects I have finished and other projects I am still working on it.
+In my repository you may find projects I have finished and other projects I am still working on it.</p>

 Contacts :
 <a href="https://www.linkedin.com/in/abraham-saindou">LinkedIn</a>